f-droid/fdroid-website/_docs/Reproducible_Builds.md

 Be careful with R8.
 Always test your builds multiple times and disable optimizations which produce non-deterministic output.

+If the DEX bytecode is different and depends on the number of CPU cores, try to update R8 to version 8.6.33, 8.7.20, 8.8 or newer as some issues were fixed in this regard.

+#### DEX classes in wrong order

+Even if the contents might match, if the classes file names are switched, reproducibility will fail.
+This was fixed for bundles in AGP 8.8 but we've seen this issue for APKs too.
+Try with the newer AGP first.

 #### Resource Shrinker